Ornithoscelida: Huxley's concept

 S. Williston (1878) included Compsognathus in Dinosauria and divided dinosaurs into Sauropoda and Ornithoscelida, the latter including taxa that would later be considered theropods and ornithischians.

 This classification quickly fell out of use, due to the dominant classification system by Harry Govier Seeley that grouped dinosaurs into two main branches: Saurischia and Ornithischia.

 Details

-Ornithoscelida are the "bird hipped" clade.
-The hip bone is composed of three parts: the ilion, the pubis, and the isquion.
-The Ornithoscelida's pubis and isquion bone are together while in the lizard hipped bone they are separate.
-The Ornithoscelida clade includes the Ornithischia and theropods.
-A way to distinguish these dinosaurs apart from others is their jaw.
-Ornithoscelida feature an extra bone found at the end of their lower jaw.
-Most ornithischians also had interlacing of boney tendons intertwined with their adjacent projections in the vertebral column.
+Ornithoscelida, as defined by Baron et al, includes Ornithischia, or "bird-hipped" dinosaurs, and the Theropods.
+In the traditional dinosaur classification system, Theropods are grouped with Sauropods and Herrerasaurids in the clade Saurischia, or "lizard-hipped" dinosaurs, whereas Ornithischians, such as Thyreophorans and Hadrosaurs, comprise their own, separate clade.
+Ornithoscelida regroups Ornithiscians and Theropods together on the basis of shared traits, such as feathers, which are observed in Tetanurans, basal Ceratopsians, and some Ornithopods.
+Feathers are not currently known in any Sauropods or Herrerasaurids, which excludes them from Ornithoscelida.
+Ornithoscelida would thus render Saurischia paraphyletic, as Sauropods, Herrerasaurids, and Theropods would be sorted into separate clades.